 It is never necessary to schedule an appointment at our urgent care centers.
 Patients are seen on a first-come, first-served basis or based on medical need.

 Since we don't take appointments, it's difficult to predict how long you will have to wait to be seen by a member of our urgent care medical team.
-Although we treat patients on a first-come, first-served basis, patients with severe breathing problems, who are bleeding or who may have life-threatening medical conditions will be seen first.
+Although we treat patients on a first-come, first-served basis, patients who with severe breathing problems, who are bleeding or who may have life-threatening medical conditions will be seen first.
+We also prioritize those who state they are on their way through viewing the locations, hours and wait time in MyChart.

 In some cases there is an additional "after hours" charge for urgent care visits, which is usually covered by most insurance carriers.
 Some insurance carriers may require higher copays.
 Please call the number on the back of your insurance card for questions about coverage.
 In addition, some medications, tests and/or medical supplies may not be covered under your plan and will be your responsibility.